SAP/fosstars-rating-core/README.md

 [+] Figuring out if the project uses verified signed commits ...
 [+] Here is what we know about the project:
-[+]    If an open-source project belongs to Eclipse Foundation: false [+]    If a project uses verified signed commits: false [+]    If an open-source project is regularly scanned for vulnerable dependencies: false [+]    If an open-source project has a security team: true [+]    If a project uses LGTM: true
+[+]    If an open-source project belongs to Eclipse Foundation: false [+]    If a project uses verified signed commits: unknown [+]    If an open-source project is regularly scanned for vulnerable dependencies: false [+]    If an open-source project has a security team: true [+]    If a project uses LGTM: true